fireclawthefox/DirectGuiDesigner/README.md

 - DirectGui had heavy flickering and sometimes doesn't render correct
 - Most of the element specific options aren't available in the properties editor yet
 - There might be crashes when saving and loading GUIs with the more exotic GUI elements
-- Some elements (esp. those with sub controls) will not export correct yet, those need manual editing in the expired python script
+- Some elements (esp. those with sub controls) will not export correct yet, those need manual editing in the exported python script